WHO WE ARE

 CUBC Board Secretary

-Tim Ross is a senior lawyer and business advisor with a 25-year track record of advising on significant corporate finance, restructuring and regulatory matters in the Middle East, Europe and the Americas.
-Prior to joining SkyLaw in Toronto, he spent 14 years as an expat based in London and then Dubai serving in progressive leadership roles at Linklaters, Latham & Watkins, and Bennett Jones.
-He also spent a year seconded to Credit Suisse.
-He was General Editor the of Oxford University Press publication Financial Services Regulation in the Middle East.
+Tim Ross is a lawyer and business advisor based in Toronto.
+He spent five years as an expat in London and nine in Dubai, serving in progressive leadership roles at Linklaters, Latham & Watkins, and Bennett Jones.
+He was General Editor of the Oxford University Press publication, Financial Services Regulation in the Middle East.
+Tim advises renewable energy and other companies, private clients and funds.
+He serves as Chair of Canadian charities for regenerative agriculture, youth-led policy advocacy, and closer to home biodiversity.

 Nour Kechacha